junxit/us-congress-bills-112/bill.md

 - **(1)** in subsection (d)(3)(B), by inserting “and implementation” after “development”;
 - **(2)** in subsection (e)—
   - **(A)** in paragraph (1)(A), by striking “For a period of 12 years after the date of the enactment of this Act,” and inserting “Until November 29, 2020,”;
-  - **(B)** in paragraph (3), by striking “Not later than 10 years after the date of the enactment of this subsection,” and inserting “Not later than November 29, 2019,”; and
+  - **(B)** in paragraph (3), by striking “Not later than 10 years after the date of the enactment of this subsection,” and inserting “Not later than November 29, 2019,”;
   - **(C)** in paragraph (5), by striking “the date that is 12 years after the date of the enactment of this subsection,” and inserting “the date specified in paragraph (1)(A),”; and
+  - **(D)** in paragraph (6), by striking “of each parcel” and all that follows through the period and inserting “of each parcel under this subsection shall be deposited into the General Treasury.”; and
 - **(3)** in subsection (f)—
   - **(A)** in paragraph (1), by striking “Not later than 1 year after the date of the enactment of this subsection, the” and inserting “The”;
   - **(B)** in paragraph (2), by inserting after subparagraph (C) the following: